Work Requirements in Medicaid: A Bad Idea

 A work requirement in Medicaid is not only a bad idea, it’s unnecessary and counterproductive.

 It would not help move low-income people out of poverty and may actually increase poverty among many.
 It would increase the number of uninsured and add administrative complexity, which would increase costs for states and the federal government.

-There are better and more effective ways to connect Medicaid enrollees to work opportunities.
+There are better and more effective ways to connect people who rely on Medicaid for health care to work opportunities.

 See our related blog: Six Reasons Work Requirements Are a Bad Idea for Medicaid.

 Which states are trying to impose a work requirement in Medicaid?
 View our interactive map.